sirbebop2k/tradingStrategies/README.md

   - This implies a greater risk of overfitting
   - ETC (Ethereum Classic), however, displayed robust returns in a variety of parameters -- it's the way to go
 - Pondered switching exchanges; however, none offered balance of available coins vs. fees that kraken did, and gas fees on DEXs made low-volume trading especially difficult
+  - To avoid large taker fees, will solely submit post only limit orders.
+  - This strategy doesn't rely on speed; as long as the order executes at our desired price we should be golden
 - Found out I misread the Kraken margin trading requirements -- the SEC really doesn't play around
   - Had to change my MACD strategy to long only positions, which made it not so market-neutral anymore
   - Luckily, backtested returns didn't take too big a hit.
 Most positive PnLs came from long positions, it historically seems.